asearer/Nasa-Viewer/README.md

     Responsive Design: Optimize the application for different screen sizes and devices.
     Error Handling: Improve error handling to provide better feedback to users.

+The application is currently deployed and accessible at https://nasa-test-pbadzlxa5-alonza-searers-projects.vercel.app/